 I, as you most likely know, am a Buddhist.
 I am a very bad Buddhist: I drink, swear like a sailor, and until recently was a very happy ethical omnivore.
 I make my amends, though, and one way I do that is through routine meditation practice.
 As an offshoot of that, I have a lot of boddhisatva statues around my house.
 They’ve been on my mind lately – probably because, in the recent CLEAN ALL THE THINGS push, I’ve handled each of them to wash, dust, and reposition them.

-From where I’m sitting on my bed, I can actually see four statues: a Green Tara, a Kuan Yin, a weeping Buddha and my yard gnome Buddha.1 There are at least another two Buddhas in other areas of my home.
-And what struck me about them is that they all, with the exception of the weeping Buddha, are broken.
+From where I’m sitting on my bed, I can actually see four statues: a Green Tara, a Kuan Yin, a weeping Buddha and my yard gnome Buddha.

 The Green Tara on my nightstand is missing a lotus and what looks like a naga.
 The Kuan Yin in my bathroom is missing a hand.
 Another is missing lotus petals.
 My yard gnome Buddha is probably the best example of this, though: during a move, many moves ago, he tipped out of the chair he was being carried in and the back of his head shattered across the ground.
 Concrete meeting concrete is never a pretty thing.

 It was my ex-husband who dropped the yard gnome Buddha, and I very distinctly remember him bracing for what must have seemed like the inevitable explosion.
 That I stood there thinking for a moment, and then laughed, was certainly not the expected response.